NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 # Samsung TV Binding

-This binding integrates the [Samsung TV's](https://www.samsung.com), and is for openHAB 3.1 and above.
+This binding integrates the [Samsung TV's](https://www.samsung.com).

 ## Supported Things

 Remote control channels (eg power, keyCode):
 Samsung TV C (2010), D (2011), E (2012) and F (2013) models should be supported via the legacy interface.
 Samsung TV H (2014) and J (2015) are **NOT supported** - these TV's use a pin code for access, and encryption for commands.
-Samsung TV K (2106) and onwards are supported via websocket interface.
+Samsung TV K (2016) and onwards are supported via websocket interface.

 Even if the remote control channels are not supported, the UPnP channels may still work.
-**NEW:** Support has been added for a SmartThings interface.
-This allows the TV input to be controlled on >2016 TV's
-**NEW:** Samsung removed the app support in >2019 TV's, a workaround is included in this binding to add the functionality back.
-**NEW:** UPNP Subscriptions are now supported.
-This is an experimental feature which reduces the polling of UPNP services (off by default).

 Because Samsung does not publish any documentation about the TV's UPnP interface, there could be differences between different TV models, which could lead to mismatch problems.